lbelzile/experimental-F21/content/content/10-content.markdown

 slides: "10-slides"
 ---

+## Learning objectives

+At the end of the session, students should be capable of

+-   Listing the benefits and disadvantages of repeated measure designs
+-   Determining which factors are crossed and nested
+-   Correctly setting up a mixed model
+-   Interpreting the results of the sphericity test and proceeding with adjustments if necessary

 ## Slides

 The slides for today’s lesson are available online as an HTML file.
 Use the buttons below to open the slides either as an interactive website or as a static PDF (for printing or storing for later).
 You can also click in the slides below and navigate through them with your left and right arrow keys.